Elevate

 Define Your CMMC Scope and CUI Boundaries

-Perform Complete Readiness Assessment
+Perform a Complete Readiness Assessment

 Conduct a detailed gap analysis that identifies which controls exist and which require implementation.
 This readiness assessment reviews your cybersecurity maturity against applicable requirements and reveals technical gaps, documentation gaps, and process gaps.
 Organizations must assess against 110 security practices for Level 2 and demonstrate compliance with 320 assessment objectives.
 Resist scoring controls based on intuition.
-Verify each requirement against real evidence including system configurations, operating procedures, log behavior, and policy language.
+Verify each requirement against real evidence, including system configurations, operating procedures, log behavior, and policy language.

 Implement Missing CMMC Controls